Maury, North Carolina

 Maury is an unincorporated community and census-designated place (CDP) in Greene County, North Carolina, United States.
 Its population was 1,685 as of the 2010 census.
 Maury has a post office with ZIP code 28554.
 North Carolina Highway 123 and North Carolina Highway 903 intersect in the community.

+Maury is home to two prisons, Greene Correctional Institution and Eastern Correctional Institution, as well as a site belonging to North Carolina Department of Transportation.